CorfuDB/CorfuDB/README.md

 ## Deployment Tools

 The maven build scripts currently generate Debian packages, which should work on most Debian-based systems.
-Furthermore, the [CorfuDB-Ansible](https://github.com/CorfuDB/CorfuDB-Ansible) repository provides a Ansible playbook to configure, deploy and orchestrate complex multi-node CorfuDB deployments.
+Furthermore, the [-Ansible](https://github.com/CorfuDB/-Ansible) repository provides a Ansible playbook to configure, deploy and orchestrate complex multi-node Corfu deployments.

 ## Running the tests

-The repository contains a set of unit tests and integration tests that we run CorfuDB against.
+The repository contains a set of unit tests and integration tests that we run Corfu against.
 To run the tests, you will need to install some additional dependencies - currently this is only Redis.